How to Import From China to the UK

 Before the items have landed before the agent has shipped them to our warehouse or chosen place.
 We can look at how to reduce some of these fees.

 OK, so, if you have a VAT-registered company, we can apply for what is known as an EORI number.
-EORI stands for Economic Operators Registration and Identification number.
+EORI stands for Economic Operators Registration and Identification Number.
 And we can assign our delivery against this number, which means that when the components have been imported, and VAT paid, we can claim them back.
 Just like you would on any other VAT purchase for your company.

 Ensure you provide your shipping agent with the EORI before import, though, as this value of VAT is assigned to your number, you will be able to claim it back at a later date.